ishtails/ishtails/README.md

-- 👋 Hi, I’m Kartik.
-- 👀 I’m interested in exploring all the domains of development...
-Currently into Web Dev!
+-🌱 I’m currently exploring Web Development (MERN)

+🔥 I'm a Graphic Designer, DJ and Music Producer as well!
+    (Looking to collaborate on projects in these fields...)

+📫 Reach me at kartik100100@gmail.com

-- 📫 reach me @ishtails on instagram/twitter...
+🧑 or find me @ishtails on instagram!

+🚀 Languages and Tools

 <!---
 ishtails/ishtails is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.